-Successful value-based payment (VBP) programs use cohort management to impact care beyond a clinical-level and address many of the underlying social needs that impact care delivery and outcomes.
+Successful value-based care (VBC) programs use cohort management to impact care beyond a clinical level and address many of the underlying social needs that impact care delivery and outcomes.
 Social determinants of health, attributed with an estimated cost of 1.7 trillion dollars, presents both a humanitarian and cost problem that needs to be addressed.
 One way to address SDoH is through cohort management.
 Managing cohorts, networking with community-based organizations (CBOs), and leveraging the right technology will set your course for maximum impact.

 Networks set the inclusion criteria and partners come together and build consensus on the population they want to serve, how they will better streamline services, how they will engage patients and keep them engaged, and define core strategies and services to achieve preset goals.
 As a result, engagement efforts are better targeted for maximum impact.

 Together, providers and CBOs as a network can manage a defined population cohort with the intent to service specific needs, including social determinants of health, and better engage these cohorts with tailored healthcare services.
 A network approach facilitates better integration between clinical and social providers, allowing both groups to do what they do best while also being interoperable, tracking results, and reporting.